MetGreg/icepolcka/README.md

 polarimetric radar observations at C- and Ka-band" (IcePolCKa).
 In this project, polarimetric radar observations are used to evaluate weather simulations using varying cloud microphysics schemes.
-A corresponding publication is to be submitted under the name: 'Convective cloud microphysics in dual-wavelength polarimetric radar observations and numerical weather model: methods and examples.
+A corresponding publication is to be submitted under the name: "Convective cloud microphysics in dual-wavelength polarimetric radar observations and numerical weather model: methods and examples".

 ## Structure